One of the biggest concerns when users are leaving the business is the retaining of data that could be sensitive or crucial to upcoming events.

 - Fair use policy - Each user (identified by the User ID) can only be archived for a maximum of 5 times, by default.
 CloudM Archive will display an error if this level is exceeded.
 The Fair Use Policy is an existing part of the terms and conditions for CloudM Archive.

 - Transfer Ownership of Documents - This moves over all documents from the leaving user to the new owner and puts it all under a root level folder in their MyDrive as specified under the new owner setting.
 This means your MyDrive structure is unaffected but can now find all files of the leaving user easily.

-- Migrate Calendar Events - The user's primary calendar will be cloned and migrated with a name based on the template below which can include profile attribute placeholders just like email signatures.
-Incoming events in the cloned primary calendar are disconnected from the originals, meaning changes by attendees are not reflected in the cloned event and vice versa.
+Migrate Calendar Events - The user's primary calendar will be cloned and migrated with a name based on the template below which can include profile attribute placeholders just like email signatures.
+Any secondary calendars will be cloned and migrated with the offboarded users email address appended to the name.
+Events in the cloned calendars are disconnected from the originals, meaning changes by attendees are not reflected in the cloned event and vice versa.
 In addition, recurring events in the cloned primary calendar are expanded into individual events, meaning changes in one will not be reflected in the other occurrences.
 Without this step any calendars the user has created will be lost.
 Ownership of the user’s secondary calendars will be transferred.

 Transfer Ownership of Groups - This moves all groups over to the new owner.
 If Groups is not selected, they will be lost when the user account is deleted.